 Monthly mortgage insurance is the most popular type used with conventional loans.
 There is not an up-front cost and monthly PMI continues until it meets the threshold of 78% of the original purchase price or appraised value, whichever is less.
 But, a borrower may request monthly PMI removal once the balance reaches 80% of the original price.
 Additionally, the ability to cancel at 80% of current appraised value is possible.
 To learn more about this, check out our article, “How to get rid of PMI on FHA, USDA, and conventional loans”.

 Split uses a combination of monthly and single premium.
 FHA loans, which use both an up-front funding fee and monthly mortgage insurance, is a good example of split PMI.
 Also, conventional loans offer this option.
 When split PMI combines both single and monthly, each of the amounts are lower than each stand alone option.

 Fannie Mae Homestyle Renovation Loan

 Ever wonder how most buyers and homeowners complete these wonderful renovations on TV?
 We have asked.
-It is renovation loans.
+It is a renovation loan.
 Of course, some have cash.
 But, for those that do not have the cash or don’t want to use their cash, the Fannie Mae Homestyle Renovation loan provides the financing to these dreams.
-Although, other renovation loans exist such as VA Renovation and FHA 203k, Homestyle is unique in several ways.
+Although other renovation loans exist such as VA Renovation and FHA 203k, Homestyle is unique in several ways:

 - Primary, secondary, and investment properties allowed